 Is home birth safe?

-A systematic review and meta-analysis has been published by The Lancet.
+In 2019, a large systematic review and meta-analysis was published in The Lancet.
 It looked at 14 studies including data from around 500,000 intended home births.
 The authors found that, “The risk of perinatal or neonatal mortality was not different when birth was intended at home or in hospital.”
+(Hutton et al 2019).

-If you’re the kind of person that likes the detail, here are the results of the most recent study:
+If you’re the kind of person that likes the detail, here are the results of the Hutton et al (2019) study:

 “Among nulliparous women intending a home birth in settings where midwives attending home birth are well-integrated in health services, the odds ratio (OR) of perinatal or neonatal mortality compared to those intending hospital birth was 1.07 (95% Confidence Interval [CI], 0.70 to 1.65); and in less integrated settings 3.17 (95% CI, 0.73 to 13.76).
 Among multiparous women intending a home birth in well-integrated settings, the estimated OR compared to those intending a hospital birth was 1.08 (95% CI, 0.84 to 1.38); and in less integrated settings was 1.58 (95% CI, 0.50 to 5.03).”
 (Hutton et al 2019).